How to Look After Donkeys – The Basics

 A large grazing area

-Your donkey will be happier with as much space as possible to roam and graze.
-They do this for most of the day, so it is super important that you are providing an adequate amount of space.
+Your donkey will be happier with space to roam and graze.
+They do this for most of the day, so it is super important that the space you provide is adequate.

 An alternative to a grass paddock is a dirt or non-grazing area, like a yard.
 However, in areas like this they must always have access to straw or alternative food as they like to nibble all day long.